PocketFuzzGames/Starlight-Crossing/README.md

   - If the player exits the app and re-enters without having closed the app music and sound effects may glitch or sound distorted for a brief moment.
 * GUI Issues
   - When the game is ran at or near its lowest possible resolution of 135x240, plain text such as the score counter and firefly counter disappear.
+* Collision
+ - The player can be hit by a train or vehicle before a jump is completed when moving away due to a collision issue.

 **Below is our privacy policy for "Starlight Crossing":**

 Privacy Policy